boldingd/EclipsePhaseContent/Apsu.md

 In their defense, they did not expect anyone to be in a rush to colonize "silt-ball".

 They failed to account for belters.
-An Extropians co-op saw a fixer-upper they could snatch for a bargain, bought the claim to the place, bought time on the Pandora gate, and proceeded colonize 'Paradise itself – they liked how stupid the name was, natch – and were starting to explore some of the other moons when they received a weak signal from a rocky planet in the inner system.
+An Extropians co-op saw a fixer-upper they could snatch for a bargain, bought the claim to the place, bought time on the Pandora gate, and proceeded to colonize 'Paradise itself – they liked how stupid the name was, natch – and were starting to explore some of the other moons when they received a weak signal from a rocky planet in the inner system.
 Turns out, Blueblood Paradise and Apsu are in the same system.

 It's probably going to be *decades* before anyone in the Apsu/Silt Ball system builds a ship, so we won't need to worry much about horseshoe crab utopia for the time being.